rasky/trello-hipchat/README.md

 Currently, the following Trello activities are notified for all the specified lists/boards:

+   * Creation of a card
    * Comments being added to a card
    * Attachments being added to a card
    * Moves of cards between lists, if etiher the old or the new list is among the monitored ones